 MDM Dictionary

-The dictionary is used for creating a structured data view with possibility of its transformation.
+The dictionary is used for creating a structured data view with the ability of its transformation.
 Creating a dictionary does not require a data source.
 Data can be entered manually or loaded from the data source to the dictionary by means of the built-in ETL tools.
 Dictionary elements may change in time, that is, may have several versions.
 Creating an MDM dictionary requires a database to store dictionary data.
-An MDM dictionary that uses a single table to store information.
-A table is created automatically on creating a dictionary and is the dictionary child object.
-The table fields correspond to the dictionary attributes.
+An MDM dictionary uses a single table to store data.
+A table is created automatically on creating a dictionary and is the dictionary's child object.
+Table fields correspond to dictionary attributes.

 IMPORTANT.
-An MDM dictionary to store attachments is created during standard cube setup and is filled automatically.
-It is prohibited to create and edit the dictionary manually.
+An MDM dictionary for storing attachments is created during standard cube setup and is filled in automatically.
+It is prohibited to create and edit such a dictionary manually.

 The MDM dictionary wizard is different in the web application and in the desktop application.